pyOpenSci/software-peer-review/appendices/review-template.md

 - [ ] The package name
 - [ ] Badges for continuous integration and test coverage, a repostatus.org badge, and any other badges.
 If the README has many more badges, you might want to consider using a table for badges: [see this example](https://github.com/ropensci/drake).
 Such a table should be more wide than high.
 (Note that the badge for pyOpenSci peer-review will be provided upon acceptance.)
-- [ ] Short description of goals of package, with descriptive links to all vignettes (rendered, i.e. readable, cf the documentation website section) unless the package is small and there’s only one vignette repeating the README.
+- [ ] Short description of goals of package, with descriptive links to all vignettes (rendered, i.e. readable, cf. the documentation website section) unless the package is small and there’s only one vignette repeating the README.
 - [ ] Installation instructions
-- [ ] Any additional setup required (authentication tokens, etc)
+- [ ] Any additional setup required (authentication tokens, etc.)
 - [ ] Brief demonstration usage
 - [ ] Direction to more detailed documentation (e.g. your documentation files or website).
 - [ ] If applicable, how the package compares to other similar packages and/or how it relates to other packages